sf-wdi-22-23/modules-22/w07-rails/project_2_brainstorm.md

 # PROJECT 2 BRAINSTORM

-## This weekend in addition to continuing to work on Vagabond, spend some time to brainstorm ideas for project 2!
+## This weekend in addition to continuing to work on Vagabond, spend some time brainstorming ideas for project 2!

 	Please write down 5 ideas, with a sentence or two about each and submit them via the usual method.